arunfloyd/learnSQL/README.md

          -> SELECT COALESCE(email,'Email not provided') FROM person;

    ===> NULLIF Keyword
+       -> The NULLIF function in SQL is used to compare two expressions.
+          If the two expressions are equal, NULLIF returns NULL.
+          If the two expressions are not equal, NULLIF returns the first expression.

       Eg:-

          -> SELECT 10 / NULLIF(0,2);

          -> SELECT COALESCE (10 / NULLIF ( 0, 0), 0)